bright/new-www/_posts/2018-01-03-testing-android-viewmodels.md

 ## Prepare dependencies ##

 Normally `MainViewModel` uses a `GitHubClient` implementation that calls the GitHub API using [Retrofit](https://github.com/square/retrofit) HTTP client.
 In tests you would probably prefer to either mock the server (e.g. with [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver)) or just the `GitHubClient` implementation so that it won't make the calls at all.
-In this example I'm going to use the latter aproach (but testing the calls to a mocked server is also a good idea and you can do it separately).
+In this example I'm going to use the latter approach (but testing the calls to a mocked server is also a good idea and you can do it separately).

 ### Mock API client ###

 The mocked implementation of the `GitHubClient` is very simple.
-It's constructor accepts a response it should return, an optional error it should throw instead of the response and a scheduler so that we can control the exact moment the data/error is returned.
+Its constructor accepts a response it should return, an optional error it should throw instead of the response and a scheduler so that we can control the exact moment the data/error is returned.
 The error and the response are mutable properties so we can adjust them just before calling `getRepo` method.

 {% highlight kotlin %}
 import com.azabost.simplemvvm.net.response.RepoResponse